 The Beverly Hillbillies was a 1960s television sitcom about an, initially, economically challenged, backwoods family, turned millionaires after striking oil on their property.
-The irony of the story is that they didn’t know that they were economically challenged; they were happy just the way they were!
-As the theme song goes:
+The irony of the story is that they didn’t know that they were economically challenged; they were happy just the way they were.

 Prior to being cast in the show, Douglas entered a beauty pageant in New York, at the age of 17.
 The pageant had been sponsored by a local newspaper and was called the “Mill Byline Pageant.”
 Not surprisingly, she won.

-After winning the beauty pageant, Donna Douglas appeared on the iconic Ed Sullivan Show.
+After winning the beauty pageant, Donna Douglas appeared on the Ed Sullivan Show.

-Soon, Douglas would make some guest appearances on television shows during the '50s and early '60s.
-These appearances included parts on classic shows like Route 66, Checkmate, Dragnet and The Twilight Zone.
+Douglas made guest appearances on popular classic television shows during the '50s and early '60s, including Route 66, Checkmate, Dragnet and The Twilight Zone.

 Donna Douglas and Elvis Presley were both deeply spiritual and often shared in-depth conversations about their faith.
 This common interest is most likely the root of their close friendship and the root of all of the gossip.

 In the end, after The Beverly Hillbillies sitcom ended, Donna Douglas left the world of acting to pursue a gospel music singing career.
 She died in 2015 and has been remembered as somewhat of a legend in her own time and has left a legacy she can be proud of.

 Tags: Career-Defining Moments | Donna Douglas | The 1960s | The Beverly Hillbillies | TV In The 1960s